 First off, I hate to break it to ya but there is no one-size-fits-all answer here.
 Everyone has a different situation.
 While I am a big believer in openness and honesty, you have to weigh that honesty with self-preservation.
 If you are dependent on another, financially or otherwise, it is not always easy to take the high road.
 However, once you’ve reached a financial stability in your life, fear of survival is no longer an excuse.

 From my own experiences growing up in a very rural secluded area, my view of gay people was the limp-wristed, feminine stereotype.
 While not representing said stereotype, I clearly recognized some traits in myself.
-It scared the shit out of me at the time.1 I spent many years trying to convince myself I wasn’t really gay.
+It scared the shit out of me at the time.
+Ironically, I later turned myself into the very same stereotype in an attempt to fit in.
+I spent many years trying to convince myself I wasn’t really gay.
 I had no desire to wear women’s clothing/makeup so I couldn’t possibly be gay.
 I just had this odd sexual attraction to men I couldn’t control no matter how much I wished it away or beat myself up over it.
 I continuously tried to control my thoughts, feelings, and impulses to no avail.
-My burgeoning sexuality would not be denied and no matter how hard I tried, I could not “convince” or “change” myself into being 100% straight.2 The mental anguish I put myself thru was intense and severe.
+My burgeoning sexuality would not be denied and no matter how hard I tried, I could not “convince” or “change” myself into being 100% straight.
+Not to mention, the very thought of sex with a woman totally grossed me out. lol The mental anguish I put myself thru was intense and severe.
 On top of that, I felt guilty for not being able to control myself and this only made me feel worse.
 It wasn’t until years later I began to realize my failed attempts to ‘fix’ myself were total irrational bullshit

 So, the first thing you need to accept and resolve in yourself is that you are not a bad person.
 You do not need to punish or chastise yourself for expressing a perfectly natural impulse (to you).
 Whether society has yet to realize that simple truth or not, you have an inalienable right to exist and be, just like everyone else.
 And for cracker’s sake, do not fall for the foolish notion you have to conform to a higher standard just to obtain the basic rights given to everyone else.
 We do not need to hold ourselves to a higher standard to obtain equal treatment.

 Once you come to terms with accepting yourself, you need to realize you are not alone.
 While being gay still carries stigma in society, we are more vocal and visual than ever before.
 Yes, we still have a hard road ahead of us, but we have more rights than anytime in modern history.
 Not only that, the age of technology and the internet has made it easier than ever to reach out to others.
-On a side note, your sexuality on the Kinsey Scale may vary based on genetics.3
+On a side note, your sexuality on the Kinsey Scale may vary based on genetics.
+Not everyone ranks as polar opposites, totally straight or gay.
+It may take you some time to figure this part out.

 Please understand your refusal to act on natural impulses does not make you a ‘convert’ no matter how hard the religious fundies try to say otherwise.
 Teaching yourself to hate or deny your id is wrong and unhealthy at best.
 The real damage often comes from trying to force yourself to be something you aren’t, straight.
 Not only do we end up hurting ourselves, we also hurt people around us.